 The Chief Executive Officer is employed by the Accountable Body but works under the direction of the Chair, the Strategic Board and the Accountability Board.

-The Chief Executive Officer and Chief Operating Officer have been appointed as Attorneys of SELEP Ltd under a Power of Attorney.
+The Chief Executive Officer and the Business Engagement and Communications Manager have been appointed as Attorneys of SELEP Ltd under a Power of Attorney.
 This is to allow them to jointly:

 execute legal documentation on behalf of the company following a decision of the Board to enter into agreements;

-sign executive letters of support on behalf of SELEP Ltd following an assessment by the Chief Executive Officer/Chief Operating Officer that the project aligns with SELEP Ltd’s strategies.
+sign executive letters of support on behalf of SELEP Ltd following an assessment by the Chief Executive Officer/Business Engagement and Communications Manager that the project aligns with SELEP Ltd’s strategies.

 The Power of Attorney is for a period of 12 months.
 This will be reviewed to ensure that it is still appropriate and will be renewed on a 12-monthly basis.
 The Board will be provided with details of where this power has been exercised on their behalf at each general meeting of the Strategic Board.